 Join the network of the nationwide trails community!

-American Trails celebrates 20 years of working on behalf of ALL trail interests.
+American Trails celebrates 25 years of working on behalf of ALL trail interests.
 Our website, www.AmericanTrails.org, is one of the world's most comprehensive online sources for planning, building, designing, funding, managing, enhancing, and supporting trails and greenways.

 American Trails was created in 1988 by merging the National Trails Council, sponsor of the National Trails Symposium, with the newer American Trails Network.
 The first National Trails Symposium was held in 1971.
 In 2008 we hosted our 19th Symposium.
 For the last 20 years, American Trails has been the collective voice for a diverse coalition of trails enthusiasts, land managers, conservationists, and friends of outdoor recreation and livable cities.

 Who do we represent?

 American Trails is the only national, nonprofit organization working on behalf of ALL trail interests.
 This may be the hardest task of any national trail organization.
 It’s a good task for an optimist.
 We work to find the good in everyone.
 I'd like to explain why we think it's also a vital task: